-One of the basic requirements for disability benefits is that your medical condition is so severe it prevents you from performing a substantial amount of work.
-The Social Security Administration (SSA) defines a substantial amount of work, which it calls substantial gainful activity (SGA), as earning $1,040 a month from working (in 2013).
+One of the basic requirements for getting approved for disability benefits is that your medical condition is so severe it prevents you from performing a substantial amount of work.
+The Social Security Administration (SSA) defines a substantial amount of work, which it calls substantial gainful activity (SGA), as earning $1,310 a month from working (in 2021).
 Therefore, if you are earning this much from work when you apply for benefits, you will be denied.

-However, once you get approved for SSI, the SSA no longer considers whether you are doing SGA.
-But the SSAwill reduce your benefits by subtracting part of your income from your payment, and terminate them if you go over the SSI income limit.
-In general, though, the SSA encourages SSI recipients to try to go back to work, and has created a number of work incentives that let a person work without losing their eligibility for benefits.
+However, once you get approved for SSI, the SSA no longer determines whether you are making over the SGA amount.
+But the SSA will reduce your SSI benefits if you are working by subtracting part of your income from your payment.
+If you go over the SSI income limit, the SSA will terminate your benefits.
+In general, though, the SSA encourages SSI recipients to try to go back to work and has created a number of work incentives that let a person work without losing their eligibility for benefits.

 Earned income means money you are paid from working.
-If you have earned income, the SSA will exclude the first $65 (if you don't have any unearned income, $85 will be deducted instead), plus half of the remainderamount over $65 that you are paid each month.
+If you have earned income, the SSA will exclude the first $65 (if you don't have any unearned income, $85 will be deducted instead), plus half of the remaining amount over $65 that you are paid each month.
 This reduces your countable income, which will help minimize the effects of your work on your benefit amount.

-For example, if you make $1,265 per month, the SSA will subtract $65 (to get $1,200) and then half of the amount over $65 (to get ($600).
-That $600 is your countable income from work, and it will be subtracted from your monthly SSI payment.
-In a nutshell, you can make a little over $1,500 a month before your SSI benefit is reduced to zero.
+For example, if you make $1,565 per month, the SSA will subtract $65 (to get $1,500) and then half of the remaining amount (to get $750).
+That $750 is your countable income from work, and it will be subtracted from your monthly SSI payment (which is $794 without a state supplement or any deductions).
+You would still get an SSI payment of $44.
+In a nutshell, you can make about $1,600 a month before your SSI benefit is reduced to zero.